-- 1. Systems shall be designed for the volumes specified in Section 4.1(d) for off-line treatment systems. - 2.
+- 1. Systems shall be designed to meet the, either by itself or in conjunction with other BMP(s), stormwater quality treatment criteria specified in Part II of Volume I. - 2.
 Systems must have the capacity to retain the required retention volume without considering discharges. - 3.
 The seasonal high water level must be at least one foot below the bottom of the exfiltration pipe. - 4.
 Systems should not be proposed for projects to be operated by entities other than single owners or entities with full time maintenance staffs. - 5.
 A safety factor of 2.0 or more shall be applied to the exfiltration design to allow for geological uncertainties by dividing the exfiltration rate by the safety factor. - 6.
 Total system required volume shall again be available within 72 hours. - 7.
-Due to the maintenance requirements and life expectancy of exfiltrations systems, the treatment volume required in Section 4.1(d) cannot be counted as part of the storage volumes required under AH II Water Quantity Section 3.3. - 8.
-Exfiltration systems shall comply with the following construction requirements: - (a) Pipe diameter must be a minimum of 12 inches; - (b) Trench width must be a minimum of 3 feet; - (c) Rock material in trenches must be enclosed in filter material; and - (d) Maintenance sumps must be provided in inlets.
+Due to the maintenance requirements and life expectancy of exfiltration systems, the treatment volume required cannot be counted as part of the storage volumes required under Section 3.1 of Volume II.

+- 8. Exfiltration systems shall comply with the following construction requirements: - (a) Pipe diameter must be a minimum of 12 inches; - (b) Trench width must be a minimum of 3 feet; - (c) Rock material in trenches must be enclosed in filter material; and - (d) Maintenance sumps must be provided in inlets.

 History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Sections 5.7 and 6.5.
+Amended